FAIR IS FOUL

 Special thanks to sign language interpreters Clare Edwards, Susan Booth, Naomi Bottrill, Tracey Tyer, Naomi Gray, Kate Furby, Beverley Wilson, Paul Michaels

-“The best Macbeth I have ever seen” - Deaf actor Jean St Clair on the sharing at National Theatre Studio
+“The best Macbeth I have ever seen in a research and development sharing” - Deaf actor Jean St Clair on the sharing at National Theatre Studio

 “The switching around between the characters was wonderful and fluid.
 It was so great to see Deaf and hearing actors working well together rather than being quite separate.
 A wonderful ensemble ethos.”
 Stuart Allen, Senior Producer, Derby Theatre